bbbiyeba/PokemonFinder/README.md

 App Description: A Pokémon finder application that allows users to search for Pokémon by name or ID, view detailed stats and information, and save their favorite Pokémon with personal notes to a MongoDB database.

-YouTube Video Link: [Add after recording]
+YouTube Video Link: [Add after recording] We can use Loom or OBS Studio since they both free, just let me know

 APIs: [PokéAPI](https://pokeapi.co/)